nguyenhuy0905/rare/README.md

 ### Performance consideration: how does it compare against grep?

 - `grep` has its dark magic, in which, for longer strings, it actually runs faster.
+- For not-many-branches patterns, both runs about as fast.
 - Well, excuses aside, about 60% the speed of `grep`.
 Sad.
 But I mean, it's still pretty good.